Senserva-LLC/Senserva-Inquisitor/README.md

 #### The Az PowerShell Module

 Note Beta 1 is not reliable for this, at  least in our testing.
-It may work for you.
+It may work for you as we believe we are calling everything correctly.

 The Az PowerShell module is a set of cmdlets for managing Azure resources directly from PowerShell.
 [The Az PowerShell Module](https://learn.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-13.0.0)